bautrey37/XMG-Fusion-15-Review/README.md

 ### Hades

-Works perfectly on Proton.
+Runs perfectly on Proton.
 Save file syncs across across platforms.

+#### Issues

+- Sometimes launches with a black screen.
+Restarting the computer usually fixes this.
+- Sometimes switching between full screen game and other windows, causes the game to black out the screen.

 ### Witcher 3